dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/index.md

 This approach is also helpful for data validation/debugging during initial setup but not using when you fully deploy.
 Lastly, using * for the path field value will capture everything.
 For this lab will use the full response body.

 ### Business Event - Save Rule

-Click the Save changes button
+Click the Save changes button.

 ![Save changes](../../../assets/images/02_bizevents_oneagent_placeorder_success_rule_9.png)